Clubs & Organizations

 Financial Leadership Society

-Financial Leadership Society promotes professional growth and service activities and purposes to prepare students for the recruiting process and membership in Beta Alpha Psi.
+Financial Leadership Society (FLS) promotes professional growth and service activities and purposes to prepare students for the recruiting process and membership in Beta Alpha Psi.

 This professional organization strives to initiate friendships among aviation students, provide its members with a competitive edge when entering the job market, and promote public confidence in aviation through service activities.